 It’s been a little while since Pioneer DJ updated the RX family of players.
-The all in one devices that provide home users the feel of a club set up with the functionality of a controller have been unbelievably popular, with the XDJ-RX2 a firm fan favourite.
-However, it wasn’t just home users that were lapping up the XDJ-RX2 with the all in one unit showing up in bars and clubs too.
-All the Rekordbox USB functionality that professional DJ’s required in a package much cheaper than a DJM/CDJ set up, it’s not hard to see why operators started to use the unit in more professional settings.
+The all in one device that provides home users with the feel of a club set up and the functionality of a controller have been unbelievably popular.
+With the XDJ-RX2 a firm fan favourite.
+However, it wasn’t just home users that were lapping up the XDJ-RX2.
+With this all in one unit showing up in bars and clubs too.
+All the Rekordbox USB functionality that professional DJ’s require in a package much cheaper than a DJM/CDJ set up.
+It’s not hard to see why operators started to use the unit in more professional settings.

-However the RX2 was never designed for use in more professional settings, it lacked full size jog wheels, a proper standalone mixer mode and connectivity with third party software.
-The stage was set then for a proper all in one console with a four channel mixer, stand alone effects, professional mic controls and full sized jog wheels.
+However the RX2 was never designed for use in more professional settings, it lacked full-size jog wheels, a proper standalone mixer mode and connectivity with third-party software.
+The stage was then set for an all in one console with a four-channel mixer, standalone effects, professional mic controls and full-sized jog wheels.
 Enter the XDJ-XZ, the latest all in one unit that aims to bridge the gap between the CDJ and XDJ families.

 The Key Facts About the Pioneer DJ XDJ-XZ

-- 4 channel mixer with DJM style effects unit
+- Four-channel mixer with DJM style effects unit

-- 2 internal channels for playback of Rekordbox USB’s
+- Two internal channels for playback of Rekordbox USB’s

 - 7” Touchscreen to control and display information from internal channels and externally linked CDJ’s

-- 2 Professional Mic channels with 3 band EQ and Anti Feedback
+- Two Professional Mic channels with three-band EQ and Anti Feedback

-- Professional Sound Quality with a 3 band EQ on Master Channel
+- Professional Sound Quality with a three-band EQ on Master Channel

 - 16 RGB Performance Pads

 - Compatible with Rekordbox Performance mode, Rekordbox Link Export and Serato DJ (coming 2020)